sakshathrai/Opencv-Using-Python/OpenCV: Manipulating Images/README.md

+# Images often require to be manipulated to extract meaningful portions of an image or prepare them for a machine learning pipeline.
+OpenCV can help with this.
+In this course, you'll investigate a variety of image manipulation operations using OpenCV.
+You'll begin by recognizing how to filter certain portions of an image using bitwise operations.
+Next, you'll explore the concept of masks and how to use them while extracting parts of an image.
+You'll then outline how to apply geometrical operations by resizing an image to specific dimensions and discover challenges that such operations present.
+You'll finish the course by examining image transformations such as rotations and translations to help orient an image to your requirements.
+Finally, you'll discover how to flip and warp images to present them from a different perspective.

 # Objectives
 # •	Discover the key concepts covered in this course
 # •	Outline the applications of bitwise and, or, not, and xor operations on images